Combinatorics of $m=1$ Grasstopes: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Bernd Sturmfels for suggesting the topic and for many helpful conversations.
-The authors would also like to thank Matteo Parisi and Thomas Lam for interesting discussions.
+We thank Bernd Sturmfels for suggesting the topic and for many helpful conversations.
+We also thank Matteo Parisi and Thomas Lam for interesting discussions.
+Finally, we are very grateful to the anonymous referee for the detailed comments that improved our paper and for suggesting a simpler proof of Lemma 3.2.
 Y.M. was partially supported by NSF grant DGE2146752.

 {\bf Authors' addresses:}